 A professional degree is designed to prepare you to work in a particular profession, often meeting the academic requirements for licensure or accreditation.
 Prerequisites and admissions requirements may differ from other graduate-level degrees.

 Professional degrees at WSU are managed by their respective departments.
-To find out how to apply for these degrees, visit the links below associated with each degree.
+To find out how to apply for these degrees, click on the associated with each.

 DVM: Doctor of Veterinary Medicine

 A veterinarian is trained in the science of prevention, cure, or alleviation of disease and injury in animals.
 Admission to the WSU veterinary medical education program is competitive and requires a broad undergraduate experience.
 For more information about this degree, visit https://vetmed.wsu.edu/education/dvm/

 WSU’s top-ranked online MBA program delivers high-level management skills and strategies.
 Degree concentrations include marketing, finance, hospitality business management, international business, or general.
 Students graduate in as few as 22-29 months with the skills to become business leaders across cultures and borders.
 The MBA and Executive MBA programs are offered on our Tri-Cities campus or online. https://business.wsu.edu/graduate-programs/

 At the WSU College of Pharmacy and Pharmaceutical Sciences, it’s about more than just becoming a pharmacist–it’s about leading pharmacy into the future.
 Our expert faculty is passionate about inspiring the next generation of health care providers.
 From researching the latest breakthroughs in medicine to real-world experiences in policy-making and hands-on experience working with patients starting your first year, the PharmD program at WSU helps you pursue the areas of pharmacy that most interest you. https://pharmacy.wsu.edu/why-wsu-pharmd/